Girls Elite Clubs National League (U12-U19)

 Who oversees Bethesda’s ECNL program?

-Bethesda's ECNL teams are part of the club's broader Girls Program which is run by our U15-U19 Age Group Director Kevin Layton.
+Bethesda's ECNL teams are part of the club's broader Girls Program, which our U15-U19 Age Group Director Kevin Layton runs.

 How many days per week will the ECNL teams train?

-ECNL teams will train a total of four days per week during the spring season.
-During the fall, our U12-U14 teams will practice four days a week while our U15-U18 teams will practice once a week.
+ECNL teams will train four days per week during the spring season.
+During the fall, our U12-U14 teams will practice four days a week, while our U15-U18 teams will practice once weekly.

 How many players are selected per team?